ugtrain/ugtrain/examples/README.md

 Dynamic memory cheating is used for objects on the heap allocated by a memory allocation function like malloc() or a C++ constructor.

-### dynmemstart ObjName ObjSize CodeJumpBackAddrOfMalloc RevOffsOfCodeAddrOnStack
+### dynmemstart ObjName ObjSize CodeJumpBackAddrOfMalloc RevOffsOfCodeAddrOnStack [LibName]

 The object size is in decimal.
 The rest are addresses starting with "0x".
 These come from the dynamic memory discovery (libmemdisc) or from the dynamic memory adaption.
+By default it is assumed that memory allocations come from the game executable.
+If that is not the case, then the name of the library which allocates the memory objects can be put at the end of this config line.
+E.g. the game "Battle Tanks" uses "libbt_objects.so".

 ### < Values + checks like in static memory but with ObjOffset as Addr >